-What I will say following is out of the deepest love and respect for the students, teachers, parents, and faculty and staff of the Chicago Public Schools, as a former or current participant in all but the latter categories.
+What I will say following is out of the deepest love and respect for the students, teachers, parents, and administration and staff of the Chicago Public Schools, as a former or current participant in all but the latter two categories.

 Chicago Mayor Rahm Emanuel is going to invest in CPS next year by an additional $80 million from City Hall.
 Did I say “invest”?
 I’m sorry, I mean, rather than restructuring the contract with the Chicago Police Department to remove its presence from within the schools and save the city 80,000,000 dollars a year, he’s going to put that money back into the School-to-Prison Pipeline, diverting it from other needed resources.